IBAnimatable/IBAnimatable/IBAnimatableApp/README.md

 The `code` folder is not mandatory for the demo App. **The app was made in Interface Builder with `IBAnimatable` without a single line of code**.

 Because we want to demonstrate more effects (e.g. animations, transitions) with only one Scene in Interface Builder.
-In most of Apps, we usually apply one effect to one View or Scene, then we can configurate that effect in Interface Builder without any code.
+In most of Apps, we usually apply one effect to one View or Scene, then we can configure that effect in Interface Builder without any code.